ZZP-RS/KRALR/README.md

 >Zhipeng Zhang, Yuhang Zhang, Tianyang Hao, Zuoqing Li, Yao Zhang, Masahiro Inuiguchi.
 Unearthing undiscovered interests: knowledge enhanced representation aggregation for long-tail recommendation[C].
 Proceedings of the 10th International Conference on Integrated Uncertainty in Knowledge Modelling and Decision Making(IUKM), pp.91-103, Kanazawa, Japan, November 2-4, 2023. https://doi.org/10.1007/978-3-031-46781-3_9.
 In this paper, we only utilized Last-FM to evaluate our proposed approach.
 >
-Also for the speical issue of IUKM2023 in Annals of Operations Research
+Also for the speical issue of IUKM2023 in Annals of Operations Research:
 >KRALR: knowledge enhanced representation aggregation for long-tail recommendation[J].
 Annals of Operations Research, Under Review.

 ## 1. Introduction
 KRALR can recommend long-tail items to users as many as possible while maintaining the recommendation accuracy.
-First, KRALR utilizes a user long-tail interests representation aggregation to capture the long-tail interests of the target users by employing random walks on knowledge graph under item popularity constraints.
+Firstly, KRALR utilizes a user long-tail interests representation aggregation to capture the long-tail interests of the target users by employing random walks on knowledge graph under item popularity constraints.
 Next, KRALR employs a long-tail item representation aggregation to enhance the representation quality of long-tail items by constructing a co-occurence graph and integrating it with knowledge graph.
 Finally, KRALR calculate the prediction scores for non-interacted items and recommend top $N$ with highest prediction scores for target users.